ibexa/documentation-developer/docs/customer_management/customer_portal_guide.md

 There, navigate to the root container for your Customer Portals and select Customer Portal Page.
 In the Page Builder creation box, you see the Customer Portal layout where you can add a dedicated Customer Portal block, Sales Representative, or choose from a selection of blocks available to your [[= product_name =]] version.
-If the built-in page blocks are not sufficient to fulfill your needs, you can add your own.
+If the built-in page blocks aren't sufficient to fulfill your needs, you can add your own.

 ![Editable in Page Builder](img/cp_edit_in_page_builder.png)